labordynamicsinstitute/shell-novice/setup.md

 In this lesson, we encourage you to use an emulator included in [Git for Windows][install_shell], which gives you access to both Bash shell commands and Git.

-Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.
+Once installed, you can open a terminal by running the program "Git Bash" from the Windows start menu, or by right-clicking on any folder in the File Explorer and choosing "`Git Bash here`".

 **For advanced users:**